 A Phase III exploration drill program was completed in Q1 2012 and consisted of 29 diamond drill holes totalling 10,896 m to a depth of 450 m along a 600 m strike.
-The drilling area focused on the main "thicker mineralization" of the project, which is approximately 100 m true width.
-Phase III data is not included in the current Mineral Resource estimate used in this PEA because it was completed after the cut-off date for the resource.
+The drilling area focused on the thicker portion of FT3, which is approximately 10m to 25 m true width.
+The current Mineral Resource estimate is based on data from all three phases of drilling.